Medical Termination of Pregnancy (MTP) - Overview

 The importance of MTP lies in providing women with the autonomy to choose whether to continue or end a pregnancy based on their circumstances.
 Reasons for seeking MTP can range from health risks to the mother, fetal abnormalities, contraceptive failure, economic factors, or personal choices.
 By offering safe and legal options for abortion, society recognizes and respects women's right to control their reproductive destinies.

-However, discussions surrounding MTP often involve moral, ethical, and religious considerations, and opinions on the topic can be deeply divided.
-It's crucial to strike a balance between respecting personal beliefs and ensuring women's access to safe and legal procedures.
-Education and open dialogue play a pivotal role in fostering understanding and empathy among diverse perspectives.
+Discussions around MTP often involve moral, ethical, and religious considerations, leading to varied opinions.
+It's essential to balance respect for personal beliefs with access to safe, legal procedures.
+Education and open dialogue foster understanding among different perspectives.

 What they do for Medical Termination of Pregnancy (MTP) Procedure